jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Mend-State-of-Supply-Chain-Threats.md

 such as the license of the software component, its version, and list of known vulnerabilities that may be present.
 Security experts see
-SBOMs as key to an organizations ability to quickly identify and remediate vulnerabilities in open source components in their software.
+SBOMs as key to an organization’s ability to quickly identify and remediate vulnerabilities in open source components in their software.
 However, the use of SBOMs still seems limited,